drewkhoury/thenetwork/README.md

 ![](docs/run-p2.gif)

-## Release process and tidy up - Part 3
+# PART 3 - Release process and tidy up

 First let's take care of a bit of tidy up activities to get our project in a healthly state.